Devops-End-to-End-ariefmd/Interview--Q-A-s/Wipro.md

 ✔ For Kubernetes

-Create a ConfigMap or Secret depending on the file type.
+Create a ConfigMap or Secret (depending on sensitivity).

-Mount it inside the pod using a volume.
+Mount it in the pod as a volume.

 Deploy using:

-kubectl apply
+kubectl apply -f <file>

-or Helm chart
+or Helm chart values override

 ✔ For On-Prem

-Use CI/CD pipeline to copy the file using:
+Use CI/CD pipeline task to copy file:

-SCP/SSH

-Ansible

-PowerShell Remoting

-Deploy the same version of the file to the on-prem server.

-Benefit:
+scp file.txt user@onprem:/path

+Or use Ansible/Powershell to deploy the file.

-One file → version-controlled → deployed to multiple environments consistently.
+Result: Same file → deployed to both environments consistently.

 🟦 3.
-What is the issue with using a large image in a Dockerfile?
+What is the issue with using large images in Dockerfile?

-Problems with large Docker images:
+Problems:

-Slow build time
+Slow image build time

 Slow push/pull from registry

-High storage usage in registry
+Larger storage usage

-Slower pod startup time → increased deployment time
+Delayed Kubernetes pod startup

-More security vulnerabilities (large base image)

-Cache invalidation happens more often
+Higher security vulnerability surface

-✔ Solution:
+💡 Solution:

-Use alpine or minimal base image
+Use minimal base images (alpine, slim)

 Use multi-stage builds

-Remove temporary files

 Copy only required files

+Clear cache & temp files

 🟦 4.
-How do you deploy an app to Kubernetes?
-(CD part only)
+How to deploy an app to Kubernetes cluster (CD Pipeline)?

-CI/CD deployment flow:
+Deployment Flow:

-Developer commits code → Git repo
+Developer pushes code → Git

-CI builds the app:
+CI Pipeline:

+Install dependencies

 Run tests

 Build Docker image

-Push to ACR/ECR/GCR
+Push to registry (ACR/ECR/GCR)

-CD deploys to Kubernetes:
+CD Pipeline:

-Fetch latest image tag

-Update deployment manifest/Helm values
+Update Deployment YAML / Helm values

-Apply changes using:
+Run:

-kubectl apply
+kubectl apply -f deployment.yaml

+or

-helm upgrade --install
+helm upgrade --install app chart/

-or GitOps tools like ArgoCD

-Post-deployment steps:

-Check pod status
+Validate deployment:

+kubectl get pods
-Validate logs
+kubectl logs

-Verify service/ingress

 🟦 5.
-If secret is stored in vault and pod is down, how to troubleshoot?
+If secret is stored in Key Vault and pod goes down, how do you troubleshoot?

-Steps to troubleshoot:

-Check pod errors

-kubectl describe pod <pod-name>

-Check logs

-kubectl logs <pod>

-Check vault access

-Managed Identity not assigned

-Wrong policies assigned in Key Vault

-Pod Identity not configured

-Check networking issues

-VNet / Firewall blocking

-DNS resolution failure

-Private endpoint misconfiguration

-Check if vault secret exists

-az keyvault secret show --name <secret>

-🟦 6.
-How is Azure Key Vault integrated in CI/CD?
-✔ In Azure DevOps pipeline:

-Use KeyVault task:

-- task: AzureKeyVault@2
-  inputs:
-    azureSubscription: 'service-connection'
-    keyVaultName: 'my-kv'
-    secretsFilter: '*'

-Pipeline uses secrets as environment variables.

-✔ In Kubernetes:

-Use:

-CSI Secrets Store Driver

-AAD Pod Identity / Workload Identity

-Managed Identity

-Secrets are injected into Kubernetes pods securely.

-🟦 7.
-What to do if an application is down?

 Steps:

-Check pod status:
+Check pod error:

-kubectl get pods

-Describe pod:

-kubectl describe pod <name>
+kubectl describe pod <pod>

 Check logs: